gregorycoppola/bayes-star/README.md

 The end result, I claim, is that:
 * the QBN allows a *generative* model of logical (i.e., linguistic) knowledge **that does not hallucinate**

+## How Does the QBN Avoid Hallucinations?
+The QBN avoids hallucinations by:
+1. using logic
+2. understanding how to explain its argument
+3. understands that there are things it does not know

+How does it do this?
+1. using logic -- the QBN generalizes (though in a complex way) first-order logic
+2. using ideas from classical Bayesian Networks -- allows us to create a generative story based on "causality"

 ## Documentation

 I have the notes for a paper, but have to clean them up.
 So, the paper is coming.